Pyrford: History and use in the arts

 The current village name 'Pyrford' is derived from the Saxon dialect of Old English combined term "Pyrianford", which scholarly research into Old English asserts means 'pear tree ford'.

 King James and Anne of Denmark stayed with Sir Francis Wolley at Pyrford on 10 August 1603.
 Famous residents include the poet John Donne, and Jack Brabham who used to live on Forest Road.

 Pyrford is mentioned in The War of the Worlds, by H. G. Wells, in which it is near the landing site of the third of ten Martian invasion cylinders.

 The Rowley Bristow Hospital from 1928 to 1992 was in Pyrford in the area now occupied by St Martin's Mews and St Nicholas Crescent.

 Early in World War II, due to the risk of enemy air attack, the Vickers Armstrongs aircraft factory at nearby Brooklands had a dispersed facility known as Depot No. W95 in Lower Pyrford Road with two aircraft hangars used for 'aircraft salvage' purposes until at least 1944.
-Post-war, these hangars became a factory making electrical switches and may also have been used as a temporary store for historic aeroplanes by the national Science Museum until 1958; these premises were finally demolished and redeveloped for new housing in the late 1980s.
+Post-war, one of these hangars was occupied by a factory making electrical switches and the other was used as a temporary store for historic aeroplanes by the national Science Museum until Autumn 1958; these premises were finally demolished and redeveloped for new housing in the late 1980s.
 Pyrford Court was also listed as wartime Depot No. W40 and used for 'aircraft dispersal' - presumably for Vickers Wellington bombers moved there by road before completion and delivery to the Royal Air Force from Brooklands.

+Pyrford Court was used as the main location of the 1978 film, The Cat and the Canary.

+In 1951, the civil parish had a population of 1760.
+On 1 April 1974, the parish was abolished.